Exchange Transfusion in Newborns

 An exchange transfusion is a procedure to give your newborn baby donated blood.
-Your baby may need this procedure if he is jaundiced or has a blood disorder such as Rh incompatibility or sickle cell anemia.
+Your baby may need this procedure if he or she has jaundice or has a blood disorder such as Rh incompatibility or sickle cell anemia.
+Jaundice is caused by too much bilirubin in the blood.
+If your baby has jaundice, an exchange transfusion helps to remove bilirubin out of your baby's blood.

 - Your baby has a fever.